 Review Team & Award Criteria

 Priority scoring based on team commitment, team quality and commercial potential will be used to select teams for awards.
-In general 4-8 awards will be made per review cycle.
+In general 5-8 awards will be made per cohort during a review cycle.

 UD's NSF I-Corps Sites Program has three primary goals: